kingsley0107/LSGI524/Assignment2/readme.md

 ## Others

-All the python packages used are written in requirements.txt
+All the python packages used are written in requirements.txt.